 Schools, both state-funded and independent, have a range of duties in relation to safeguarding children from extremism.
-The statutory guidance Keeping Children Safe in Education, most recently updated in September 2021, is the key document for schools, colleges and their staff as part of the wider safeguarding system for children.
+The statutory guidance Keeping Children Safe in Education, most recently updated in September 2023, is the key document for schools, colleges and their staff as part of the wider safeguarding system for children.
 It provides an overview of their duties regarding preventing the radicalisation of children Ref 5.
 It recognises that children are vulnerable to extremist ideology and radicalisation and that protecting children from this risk should be part of a schools' safeguarding approach.
+The Government also published an overview of the duties on schools in its policy paper The Prevent duty: safeguarding learners vulnerable to radicalisation 2022.